Associate Professor of Politics

 "Learning to live with irregular migration: towards a more ambitious debate on the politics of 'the problem'" Citizenship Studies.
 21(2), 2017.

 "The Rationalities of Migration Management: control and subversion in an Indonesia-based counter-smuggling campaign" International Political Sociology.
-10(3), 2016: 223-240.
+10(3), 2016: 223-240 (with Antje Missbach and Deddy Mulyana).

 “Beyond Territoriality: rethinking human mobility, border security and geopolitical space from the Indonesian island of Bintan” Security Dialogue.
 45(3) 2014, 295 – 310.